MeraMadness/MeraHypr/README.md

-# MeraHypr - My Simple Hyprland Config
+# MeraHypr - My Simple Hyprland Config with Dark/Light switching.

 I'm using this on Arch Linux but it will work on every distro, if you install every dependencies.